POLITICS

 USAMon Jun 30 2025

-The Supreme Court is reviewing a case that could reshape campaign finance rules.
-Republicans are pushing to remove limits on how much party committees can spend in coordination with candidates.
-This isn't new; the Court has been chipping away at campaign finance restrictions for years, especially since the 1970s.
+The Supreme Court is currently reviewing a case that could significantly alter campaign finance rules.
+Republicans are advocating for the removal of limits on how much party committees can spend in coordination with candidates.

 The case was brought by Republican groups and two candidates from Ohio: JD Vance, now Vice President, and former Rep. Steve Chabot.
-The Federal Election Commission, under Trump's administration, supports their challenge, saying the limits violate the First Amendment.
+The Federal Election Commission, under Trump's administration, supports their challenge, arguing that the limits violate the First Amendment.

 Critics argue that these limits are outdated.
 With the rise of super PACs, which can raise unlimited funds, the current rules may not be effective.
 Rick Hasen, a law professor at UCLA, points out that the Court's reasoning for these limits has been weakened by later rulings.
 He suggests that the current system might actually empower unaccountable groups and increase negative campaigning.